daniels-gym-of-coding/HKEX_IPO_Agent/README.md

 ## Analyze Request

-The agent would receive a user prompt to inquire some aspects about one specific company across certain periods.<br><br>
+The agent would receive a user prompt stored in <research_topic.txt> to inquire some aspects about one specific company across certain periods.<br><br>
 After analyzing the user prompt, the agent should specify key parameters for collecing files with a tool and a specific prompt to apply on collected filings.<br><br>

-working on finding stock ticker with company name. <br><br>

 ## Use Tools